colemanjackson/C-CPP-Projects/SndTools Project 1 Cs229/README.txt

 Author: Coleman Jackson

+### PLEASE NOTE THERE ARE STILL  BUGS, ALL CODE IS PRESENTED AS-IS, AND WAS WRITTEN FOR PERSONAL USE ONLY. ###

 This project was done in two weeks as the first part of project 1 for Com Sci 229.
 The code is essentially broken down into two parts